Vishak-Bhat30/ML4SCI_24/Graph Neural Networks/readme.md

     Datasets: https://cernbox.cern.ch/s/oolDBdQegsITFcv

-This dataset was of the file format  .test.snappy.parquet extension It contains a matrix of shape (3,) in which each element was an array of 125 elements and that 125 elements had 125 elements.
-The dataset also contained the m0 and pt values along with the target which was binary due to binary classification problem statement.

 ### Approach:

 #### Formation of Graph from Matrix
 *Note: Approach inspired from the paper Vision GNN: An image is worth Graph of Nodes*

 ![graph_formation](https://github.com/Vishak-Bhat30/ML4SCI_24/assets/102585626/2516e942-d7cd-41d3-b388-f6a1bfa837dc)

 -> **Making Patches:** The matrix had a shape of (3,125,125).
 I have split this matrix into patches of patch_size (used 25 and 5).